|Northeast Regional Climate Center|

 Stewart's Disease of Corn

 The Iowa State University Model predicts the prevalence of Stewart's Disease based on average temperatures for the months of December, January and February.
 Warm winter temperatures suggest that survival of large corn flea beetle populations is likely.
-Therefore, a high prevalence of Stewart's disease is predicted, if the mean monthly temperatures for December, January and February are each above 24° F. If one or two of the three months average above 24° F, the risk is low to moderate (yellow dots on map).
+Therefore, a high prevalence of Stewart's disease is predicted, if the mean monthly temperatures for December, January and February are each above 24° F. If two of the three months average above 24° F, the risk is moderate to high (yellow dots on map).
+If one of the three months averages above 24° F, the risk is low to moderate (green dots on map).
 If all three months average below 24° F, survival of the beetle is unlikely and the risk of Stewart's Disease is negligible.